cloudmesh/classes/docs/source/i524/technologies.rst

     one vertex to another is realized by TCP/IP streams, shared memory, or temporary files.
 In the directed acyclic graph created by Dryad, each vertex is a program and the edges represent data channels.
-Each graph is represented as G = <VG, EG, IG, OG> in :cite:`DryadPaper` where VG is a sequence of vertices with EG directed edges and two sets IG ⊆ VG and OG ⊆ VG that indicate the input and output vertices respectively.
+Each graph is represented as G = (VG, EG, IG, OG) in :cite:`DryadPaper` where VG is a sequence of vertices with EG directed edges and two sets IG is a subset of VG and OG is a subset of VG that indicate the input and output vertices respectively.
 Other technologies used for the same purpose as Dryad include Map Reduce, MPI etc.

 15. Naiad